newjersey/navigator.business.nj.gov/content/src/webflow-licenses/cosmetology-instructor.md

   Two outstanding questions remain for Don.
 urlSlug: cosmetology-teacher-license
-name: Get Your Cosmetologist Teacher License
+name: Get Your Cosmetology Teacher License
-webflowName: "Cosmetology: Cosmetologist Teacher License"
+webflowName: "Cosmetology: Cosmetology Teacher License"
 summaryDescriptionMd: If you want to teach cosmetology in New Jersey, you need a cosmetologist teacher license.
 agencyId: nj-consumer-affairs